 Fulton began his career at LDEQ in 1996, and his positions at the department have all been related to investigation and remediation of contaminated sites.
 He is a registered Professional Geoscientist in the state of Louisiana with nearly 30 years experience in that field.
 Fulton began his consulting career in 1989 as a Hydrologist, working along the east and gulf coasts from Maryland to Louisiana.
 He is now the Administrator of the LDEQ Underground Storage Tanks Division.

-Fulton has a B.S. in Geology from the University of Southern Mississippi.
+Fulton has a Bachelor of Science degree in geology from the University of Southern Mississippi.

 Water Planning and Assessment Division – Administrator